Voltage-controlled oscillator: Applications

 The Korg Monologue is a monophonic synthesizer with two VCOs.

 VCOs are used in function generators, phase-locked loops, including frequency synthesizers used in communication equipment and the production of electronic music, to generate variable tones in synthesizers.

 Function generators are low-frequency oscillators that feature multiple waveforms, typically sine, square, and triangle waves.
 Monolithic function generators are voltage-controlled.

 Analog phase-locked loops typically contain VCOs.
 High-frequency VCOs are usually used in phase-locked loops for radio receivers.
 Phase noise is the most important specification in this application.

 Audio-frequency VCOs are used in analog music synthesizers.
 For these, sweep range, linearity, and distortion are often the most important specifications.
 Audio-frequency VCOs for use in musical contexts were largely superseded in the 1980s by their digital counterparts, digitally controlled oscillators (DCOs), due to their output stability in the face of temperature changes during operation.
 Since the 1990s, musical software has become the dominant sound-generating method.

 Voltage-to-frequency converters are voltage-controlled oscillators with a highly linear relation between applied voltage and frequency.
-They are used to convert a slow analog signal (such as from a temperature transducer) to a signal suitable for transmission over a long distance, since the frequency will not drift or be affected by noise.
+They are used to convert a slow analog signal (such as from a temperature transducer) to a signal suitable for transmission over a long distance.
 Oscillators in this application may have sine or square wave outputs.

-Where the oscillator drives equipment that may generate radio-frequency interference, adding a varying voltage to its control input, called dithering, can disperse the interference spectrum to make it less objectionable (see spread spectrum clock).
+Where the oscillator drives equipment that may generate radio-frequency interference, adding a varying voltage to its control input, called dithering, can disperse the interference spectrum to make it less objectionable (see spread-spectrum clock).